 The Environment Details section provides information on the Environment, including the number of Playbooks that reference it (i.e., Dependent Playbooks from the box view in Figure 3), the number of Jobs that reference it (i.e., Dependent Jobs from the box view in Figure 3), the name of the command queue used by the Environment (i.e., the queue for all requests to the host ThreatConnect instance), the name and size of the response queue used by the Environment (i.e., the queue for all responses from Environment Servers), and information about the number of executions on the Environment during the current day and over the previous week and month.

 To view a list of all Jobs using the Environment, click on the number next to Job References.
-The Jobs using <Environment Name> window will appear with a list of all Jobs using the Environment and whether each Job is active or inactive (Figure 9).
+The Jobs using <Environment Name> window will be displayed with a list of all Jobs using the Environment and whether each Job is active or inactive (Figure 9).

 Recent App Executions